 - Antwerp / Antwerpen (about 1 hour by train, or 30 minutes on the Thalys)

 - Liège / Leuven (about 30 minutes by train)

 Read our city guide on what to do when you only have one day in Ghent here!

-Here is all the information you need to plan your own trip to Brussels:
+Here is all the information you need to plan your own trip to Brussels in one day:

 WHERE TO STAY IN BRUSSELS

-The First time I visited Brussels, I had a great stay at Hotel BLOOM!.
+The first time I took a day trip to Brussels, I had a great stay at Hotel BLOOM!.
 It’s located close to the Brussels North station, where the train from The Netherlands/Germany arrives.
 (Please Note: This is NOT the Eurostar, which arrives at the South Station of Brussels!).
 The hotel was modern, had a great design and lovely rooms.
 Also their breakfast is amazing!

 During the WowTrip, we stayed at the Hilton Central in Brussels, which had super friendly staff and was conveniently located, but the room I had was quite old and had a lot of broken things (plugs hanging out of the wall, hole in my chair), so it’s not a place I would recommend.
 I didn’t try the breakfast here, because it was a bit expensive and there was a lovely breakfast place across the square.

 Other Hotel Suggestions for your trips to Brussels: